-Graduates of the program have written their own shows and written for popular Nickelodeon programs.
-But you probably already know all of those facts.
+Graduates of the program have written their own shows for popular Nickelodeon programs.

-The short version is that you win the Nickelodeon Writing Program by following the four application steps: Pick a track, prepare scripts, select a show, and complete your submission using the Coverfly online portal.
+The Nickelodeon Writing Program is a full-time paid writing fellowship that lasts for up to one year.
+Apply by following the four application steps: select a track, prepare a spec script and original script, select an approved show, and complete your submission using the Coverfly online portal.

 However, there are important details that can make or break your success, and exclusive insider “hacks” to help you dominate your competition.

 In this article, you’ll learn everything you need to know about the Nickelodeon Writing Program.

 How Do You Get Into the Nickelodeon Writing Program?

 To win, you first must be eligible and know the framework for applying to the program.
 Although these are the fundamentals, they require full understanding.